flybywiresim/ace/README.md

 Run `npm i` to install dependencies in
 Then run `npm start` to start the program

+After running the program, select `New Project` and choose the locations of all your folders.
+If your folders are setup for ACE beforehand, you can select `Open Project` and select your root directory.

 ## Upcoming Features

 ### Button panels